bphopkins/texmf/README.md

 ### A Little Piece of Advice

-I have never gone wrong adhering to the following rule:  **Every time you update one of your macros, update the hash!**

-Some say that you only need to update the hash when you modify the structure of the `texmf` directory.
-I seem to remember this not working for me sometimes, so I just always go ahead and update the hash.
+Some say that you only need to update the hash when you modify the structure of the `texmf` directory, and not when you simply update one of the files.
+I've had inconsistent results; I seem to remember occasionally updating a file and getting errors until I update the hash.
+At any rate, although I do not always adhere to the following rule, you probably can't go wrong adhering to it:  **Every time you update one of your macros, update the hash!**